meisterhi/se1-bestellsystem/README.md

 git init                            # initialize new local git repository for the project

-# set link named 'se1-play' to remote repository
+# set link named 'se1-play' to the remote repository
 git remote add se1-play https://github.com/sgra64/se1-play.git

 # pull the 'main' branch from the 'se1-play' repository